mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 - Hershey and Chase's Experiments (1952)
 	- They used bacteriophages
 	- 35S (protein) and 32P (DNA)
-	- Results showed DNA (*not protein*) enters bacterials cells to direct the life cycle of virus
+	- Results showed DNA (*not protein*) enters bacterial cells to direct the life cycle of virus
 - DNA Structure
 	- Watson and Crick (1953)
 		- Discovered that DNA molecule consists of **two nucleotide chains** twisted around each other into a right-handed double helix